 The Problem with Pen Island: The broad white, all capital, rounded-corners font of the show's credits wasn't exactly complimentary to writer Theodore J. Flicker.

 In one episode they bring in a woman who everyone thinks is crazy (she escaped from a mental asylum where she's been held ever since she first arrived in the country 20ish years previously) and speaking her own made-up language.
 It turns out she is perfectly sane; she's just speaking a rare Macedonian dialect.
-The squad happens to find someone who speaks Macedonian to communicate with her.
+Dietrich tracks down someone who speaks Macedonian to communicate with her.
 None of the Macedonian is subtitled.

 Chano's frequent lapses into Spanish when annoyed or upset aren't subtitled.